The Savages (Doctor Who)

 The Savages is the completely missing ninth serial of the third season in the British science fiction television series Doctor Who, which was first broadcast in four weekly parts from 28 May to 18 June 1966.

 In this serial, the Doctor (William Hartnell) and his travelling companions Steven (Peter Purves) and Dodo (Jackie Lane) arrive on an unnamed planet where they encounter two distinct people - the Elders and the Savages.
 They soon discover the Elders are the evil ones, draining the primitive Savages for their life source to remain young and powerful forever.
 This serial marks the final appearance of Purves as Steven.

-To date, the serial is missing from the BBC archives.
-Although audio recordings, still photographs, and 8mm clips of the story exist, no episodes of this serial are known to have survived.
+The serial is missing from the BBC archives.
+Although audio recordings, still photographs and 8mm clips of the story exist, no episodes of this serial are known to have survived.

+A fully animated version was released on 24 March 2025.

 Plot

 The TARDIS materialises on a distant planet in the far future.
 The First Doctor, Steven and Dodo find the planet inhabited by both an advanced, idyllic civilisation (the Elders), and bands of roaming savages.
 The Elders welcome the Doctor, greeting him as "The Traveller from Beyond Time" and revealing they have admired his exploits from afar and predicted that he would soon be arriving here.
 Their leader Jano showers the Doctor and his companions with compliments and gifts, reinforcing the idyllic nature of the society of the Elders.
 However, the Doctor becomes suspicious of the Elders' seemingly perfect civilisation, but it is Dodo who finds the secret.
 The soldiers Exorse and Edal are sent outside the Elder city and use advanced weapons to capture the savages, entrapping them and returning them to the city.
 The Elders are only able to maintain the energy needed to run their civilisation by draining the life force of the helpless savages.
 The Doctor, appalled, tries to stop the Elders and persuade them of the wrong they are doing by building a civilisation on such immoral grounds.

 Jano's response is to have the Doctor himself subjected to the energy transfer process.
 The Doctor is put into the transfer device and his life force is channelled into the Elder Jano, who desires his intelligence.
 Yet the plan backfires when the Doctor's personality takes over Jano, imbuing him with the Doctor's mannerisms, outlook and morality.
 The two identities cause Jano a personality crisis.